Samuelcy/livestream-web-app/README.md

 - **Live Chat**: Real-time chat functionality with Socket.IO.
 - **API Testing**: Ensure the platform's functionality using Postman.

+## Livestream Flow
+1. **User connects to OBS**: The user sets up OBS (Open Broadcaster Software) to start streaming.
+2. **OBS connects to the (RTMP)[https://www.npmjs.com/package/@types/node-media-server] Server**: The Real-Time Messaging Protocol (RTMP) server receives the live video stream from OBS.
+The RTMP server converts this stream into a playback protocol like HTTP Live Streaming (HLS) for viewing.
+3. **All streams are connected to RTMP**: Every live stream is managed through the RTMP server.
+4. **Server API**: The server API checks which channels are online.
+5. **Client requests**: The React client requests the server for the stream of a specific channel using the stream key.

 ## Installation
 1. **Clone the repository**:
 ```